netzmacht-archive/contao-workflow-engine/README.md

  * Knows about relations between tables and which features are supported (auto publishing)
  * Use shipped workflow (currently a news workflow is implemented) or create the one you need to
+ * There can be only one workflow being responsible for an entity.
+It is possible to assign multiple workflows which could be assigned, using a priority value for detecting one

 ### Services